2013: 49er Drumline

-The creation of the UNC Charlotte Marching Band has represented an extraordinary partnership between the Charlotte community and the university.
+The creation of UNC Charlotte's marching band has represented an extraordinary partnership between the Charlotte community and the university.

 The initiative began in May of 2013—less than four months before the Charlotte 49ers football team would mark its first-ever game with a 52–7 home victory.
 Vickie and Gene Johnson, two of the university’s most loyal alums, felt strongly that game days would not be complete without live music.
 There were no plans at that time for a marching band, so the Johnsons decided to create a drumline.
 Within a matter of days, Gene and Vickie had donated and raised enough commitments from other community leaders to purchase drums and related equipment, hire a staff and provide scholarships for 25 students.